 A Fear is a useful emotion – it protects us by motivating us to act to avoid danger.
-But even fears that are helpful for us can become a problem, and there are many common fears that aren’t helpful and that limit our lives.
+But even fears that are helpful for us can become a problem, and there are many common fears that are less helpful and that limit our lives.

 B Psychologist Tara Brach believes that we spend a lot of moments lost in what she calls ‘the tightness of fear’, worried that something bad is going to happen.
 Many of these bad things don’t happen, but the fear is often unconscious, so we don’t realise how much it’s affecting our thoughts, feelings and behaviour.
 And when we’re caught in this tightness, with fear thoughts going round in our heads, we can lose our compassion and our ability to experience joy, Tara says.

 C Many people’s deepest fear is fear of death.
 Psychotherapist Irvin Yalom explains that deep within us there is a conflict between our wish to continue living and our awareness that we will die.
 But, Yalom says, because we tend to avoid thinking about death, this fear is mostly unconscious and only comes to the surface in our nightmares and when we have experiences of being close to death.
 Tara Brach adds that many of our common worries, such as health and money are connected to this fear, and says that when we experience any negative emotions, fear is often what’s underneath them, and often it’s this fear.